dxw/playbook/guides/running-a-discovery-kick-off-workshop.md

 ## Managing the session

 During the session, most people will be happy to talk – this is something they’re interested in and know loads about.
-So you’ll need to manage the session closely to make sure you get through all the questions in a reasonable amount of time.
+You’ll need to manage the amount of discussion to make sure you get through all the questions in a reasonable amount of time.

 The questions and workshop format are good for uncovering different opinions, conflicting objectives, unrealistic expectations, etc. It’s good to note those